-Building on these models, Hahnfeldt et al. proposed a simple model of vascular tumour growth in which the tumour and the vasculature are treated separately.
-Vascular density is assumed to regulate the equilibrium size of the tumour while the tumour is assumed to promote angiogenesis [30].
-In [31], Ouerdani et al. develop a model of vascular tumour growth in which a logistic tumour growth law is assumed, and the equilibrium tumour size is the vessel-dependent carrying capacity.
-The authors use preclinical and clinical data to parameterise the model in the presence and absence of the dual cytotoxic and anti-angiogenic drug, pazopanib.
-Similarly, in [27], Wilson et al. present a logistic tumour growth model with a dynamic carrying capacity term that is parameterised for administration of anti-angiogenic therapy alone and in combination with chemotherapy.
-The authors use their model to predict an optimal time for the administration of chemotherapy following administration of anti-angiogenic therapy.
-They suggest that vascular normalization could play a key role in the identification of the optimal treatment schedule, although normalization is neglected in their model.
+Building on these models, Hahnfeldt et al. proposed a simple model of vascular tumor growth in which the tumor and the vasculature are treated separately.
+Vascular density is assumed to regulate the equilibrium size of the tumor while the tumor is assumed to promote angiogenesis.30 In ref.
+31, Ouerdani et al. develop a model of vascular tumor growth in which a logistic tumor growth law is assumed, and the equilibrium tumor size is the vessel-dependent carrying capacity.
+The authors use preclinical and clinical data to parameterize the model in the presence and absence of the tyrosine kinase inhibitor pazopanib which blocks several kinases to interfere both with angiogenesis and tumor cell growth.
+Similarly, in ref.
+27, Wilson et al. present a logistic tumor growth model with a dynamic carrying capacity term that is parameterized for administration of antiangiogenic therapy alone and in combination with chemotherapy.
+The authors use their model to predict an optimal time for the administration of chemotherapy following administration of antiangiogenic therapy.
+They suggest that vascular normalization could play a key role in the identification of the optitreatment schedule, although normalization mal is nealected in their model.

-It is clear that vessel normalization plays a key role in vascular tumour growth, although parameters associated with normalization are rarely measured.
-While existing mixed effects models have not explicitly considered the dynamics of vessel normalization, in this paper, we are motivated by the transient dynamics apparent from the experimental data in the KPL-4 preclinical mouse (xenograft) model of breast cancer to extend existing mathematical models of vascular tumour growth under anti-angiogenic therapy to account for these dynamics.
-Our primary goal is to combine mixed effects modelling with tumour size data from KPL-4 mouse xenografts to characterise the transient window of increased tumour growth following exposure to anti-angiogenic therapy.
-The same model could be used to characterise normalization in clinical studies.
+It is clear that vessel normalization plays a key role in vascular tumor growth, although parameters associated with normalization are rarely measured.
+While existing mixed-effects models have not explicitly considered the dynamics of vessel normalization, in this article we are motivated by the transient dynamics apparent from the experimental data in the KPL-4 preclinical mouse (xenograft) model of breast cancer to extend existing mathematical models of vascular tumor growth under antiangiogenic therapy to account for these dynamics.
+Our primary goal is to combine mixed-effects modeling with tumor size data from KPL-4 mouse xenografts to characterize the transient window of increased tumor growth following exposure to antiangiogenic therapy.
+The same model could be used to characterize normalization in clinical studies.
 To conclude our study, we demonstrate how the model can be used to predict the optimal time, relative to the transient window, to schedule chemotherapy.